awsdocs/amazon-s3-userguide/doc_source/olap-policies.md

 }
 ```

-**Example – Bucket policy that grants a user the necessary permissions to use an Object Lambda access point**
+**Example – Bucket policy that grants a user the necessary permissions to use an Object Lambda Access Point**
-The following IAM policy grants a user permissions to the Lambda function, the standard access point, and the Object Lambda access point\.
+The following IAM policy grants a user permissions to the Lambda function, the standard access point, and the Object Lambda Access Point\.

 ```
 {